Nurse Residency Program

 - What are your areas of interest within Broward Health and why?

-- A professional resume should include:
+- Professional Resume should include:

 You may interview and be offered a position contingent upon passing the NCLEX, however, you must have an active license prior to your first day of employment.
 Students looking to start after licensure will be able to apply to the next Nurse Residency Program cohort offered.